Nice course to play.

 Pros: 18 holes with Titan baskets and multiple pin placements and single rubber tees with tee signs.
 Nice elevation and terrain for disc golf.
 Navigation was decent.

 Other Thoughts: There are some interesting and good holes here, but I felt like it could be way better.
-A number of holes don't seem to provide much risk vs reward or good scoring separation.
-It's like drilling for oil but never finding it.
+With all the hiking uphill it felt like drilling for oil but never finding it.
 There is a ton of elevation here but the way it is used is mediocre.
 You walk up some crazy hills which really builds an anticipation to play back down, you play a few uphill shots and then basically play flat the whole course except for hole 4 and 18.
+Hole 4 was a decent technical downhill shot.
+When I finally got to hole 18 I was ready to unleash a monster downhill bomb since I'd hiked all this elevation, but the hole curves too hard to throw a golf shot, I basically pitched a putter down to a landing zone and then played back uphill.
 Where's all the downhill holes?
 Or as the Hostess Shark says, "Hey, where's the cream filling!"

 Great course !!